Upper thigh pain is a diagnostic nightmare; careful examination is essential.

 Much has to do with the chiropractor's ability to convince the paient that this is just one of many conditions that need occasional but regular care and that surgery may not be necessary.
 Whilst it's a relatively successful operation today, with great benefit for many, the danger of a long general anaesthetic and huge cost is sobering.
 In today's world where many people have no medical insurance, the steady care but not cure of chiropractic comes into its own.

 Just ten years ago the mortality in England within three weeks of the operation was one in two hundred, but that's now been halved by the use of a spinal versus general anesthetic and other protocols.

 That's one death in four hundred cases; however, don't assume that it goes swimmingly for the other 399 cases.
 I've treated many failed hip operations over the years who didn't die but swore they would never have had the operation if they knew what lay ahead.

 The South African medical journal in 2013 reports that the risk of deep vein thrombosis is an astonishing 40 to 60 percent prevalence after hip and knee replacement surgery.
-This risk was reduced in England by the introduction of anticoagulation treatment but many surgeons are reluctant because of the moderate increased risk of bleeding during and after surgery.
+This risk was reduced in England by the introduction of anticoagulation treatment but many surgeons are reluctant because of the moderate increased risk of bleeding during and after the procedure.

 The probability of a venous thromboembolism is greatly increased in those over sixty who have a

 previous history of clot, immobility and hormone replacement therapy; there are other conditions also.
 Ten percent of all deaths in South African

-hospitals, the journal reports, are due to such an embolism lodging in the
+hospitals, the journal reports, are due to such a blockage in the

 Here's another potentially successful case to my mind but a hip replacement was an easier option for the patient.
 Femoro acetabular impingement syndrome case file.